viney-shih/go-cache/README.md

 cacheFactory := cache.NewFactory(rds, tinyLfu)
 ```

-Treat it as a common **key:value** store like using Redis.
-But more advanced, it coordinated the usage between multi-level caching mechanism inside.
+Treat it as a common **key:value** store like Redis.
+But more advanced, it coordinated the usage between multi-layered caching mechanism inside.

 ```go
 type Object struct {